What Will I Learn?

 Who can take a workshop?

 Anyone with a DSLR, tripod, and a desire to explore!
 Participants can be beginners looking to build a foundation, or advanced shooters honing their craft.
 We prefer you have some experience with your gear, but it's not required.
 Since our workshops are outdoors and take place among amazing terrain, we ask that you are ready to be on your feet much of the day.
-While we will keep distances short when possible, it's not uncommon to hike 1-2 miles round trip to locations.
+While we will keep distances short when possible, it's not uncommon to hike 1-3 miles over the course of the day.

 Is transportation provided?

 We do not provide transportation.
 Throughout the workshop will be traveling to many destinations and we always try to organize carpooling within the group.

 Are meals provided?

 Although we will take many breaks, meals will not be provided.
 We bring fresh fruit as snacks, but be prepared to provide your own meals.